ZwickyTransientFacility/scope-ml/doc/usage.md

 7. Filename of classification mapper
 8. Name of directory to save downloaded files
 9. Name of file containing merged classifications and features
 10. Output format of saved files, if not specified in (9).
-Must be one of .parquet, .h5, or .csv.
+Must be one of parquet, h5, or csv.

 process:
 1. if CSV file provided, query by object ids or ra, dec